xebialabs-community/xlr-confluence-plugin/README.md

 # xlr-confluence-plugin v1.0.0

+Functionality:

-Adds a comment to one or more existing Confluence Wiki pages.
+* Adds a comment to one or more existing wiki pages

-An add-page function is under construction.
+* Adds new wiki page under one or more existing parent wiki pages